Afghan journalists 'scrubbing' social media to avoid Taliban threats

 The Wall Street Journal said in a statement on Thursday that “there has been positive progress and our colleagues are on their way to safe passage.
 We will have more to share soon.”

-This week, after the Taliban took over the capital city of Kabul on Sunday, 11 UK news groups co-signed a letter to the British government asking it to ensure their colleagues are able to board evacuation flights.
+This week, after the Taliban took over the capital city of Kabul on Sunday, 11 UK news groups co-signed a letter to the British government asking it to take action to save Afghan colleagues trapped in the country.

 The US-headquartered CPJ is working with governments across the world to help Afghan journalists.
 It wants to US government to facilitate safe passage out of the country for Afghan journalists and provide them with emergency visas.